Regulation Number: 3.15i

 20 C.F.R.
 1002

-The City of Boise is covered under the federal Uniformed Services Employment and Reemployment Rights Act (USERRA) and complies with all USERRA requirements and related federal and state military leave requirements.
+The City of Boise ("city") is covered under the federal Uniformed Services Employment and Reemployment Rights Act (USERRA) and complies with all USERRA requirements and related federal and state military leave requirements.
 This regulation addresses military leave and reinstatement rights under USERRA for eligible employees who leave employment to fulfill military service obligations.

 Military leave and reinstatement protections extend to employees who are regular full-time, part-time, or probationary.
 The benefits in this regulation do not apply to seasonal or temporary employees that have no realistic expectation of ongoing employment.

 Employees who perform service in the uniformed services are eligible to take military leave.
 “Service in the uniformed services” means performance of duty on a voluntary or involuntary basis and includes active duty, active duty for training, initial active duty for training, inactive duty training, full-time National Guard duty, a period for which a person is absent from a position of employment for the purpose of an examination to determine the fitness of the person to perform any such duty, and a period for which a person is absent from employment for the purpose of performing funeral honors duty as authorized by Section 12503 of Title 10 or Section 115 of Title 32.

 Employees shall provide 14-day advance notice of the need for military activation leave, along with a copy of their military orders or other government issued proof of activation, to their supervisor and HR in writing unless relevant circumstances make such notice unreasonable, impossible, or prevented by military necessity.

 Employees who return to work for the city military leave are eligible for reinstatement if: